SupriyaSKamble/MySQL/README.md

 - **Insight**: Focuses on growing but manageable urban areas.
 - **Value**: Supports regional planning and development prioritization.

+SELECT *
+FROM city
+WHERE Population BETWEEN 500000 AND 1000000;

 ## 8. Cities Sorted Alphabetically
 - **Purpose**: Provide a reference for geography education.
 - **Insight**: Simplifies city lookup and navigation.
 - **Value**: Aids teaching and presentation preparation.

+SELECT *
+FROM city
+ORDER BY Name ASC;

 ## 9. Most Populated City
 - **Purpose**: Locate the densest city by population.
 - **Insight**: Reveals top-tier urban agglomeration.
 - **Value**: Essential for mega-city policy, infrastructure, and analysis.

+SELECT Name, Population
+FROM city
+ORDER BY Population DESC
+LIMIT 1;

 ## 10. City Name Frequency
 - **Purpose**: Count recurring city names globally.
 - **Insight**: Identifies naming trends and duplicates.
 - **Value**: Useful in data cleansing and cultural studies.

+SELECT Name, COUNT(*) AS NoOfOccurrence
+FROM city
+GROUP BY Name
+HAVING COUNT(*) > 1
+ORDER BY Name;

 ## 11. City with Lowest Population
 - **Purpose**: Find the least populated urban entity.
 - **Insight**: Represents anomalies or special jurisdictions.
 - **Value**: Important for niche research and case studies.

+SELECT Name, Population
+FROM city
+ORDER BY Population ASC
+LIMIT 1;

 ## 12. Country with Largest Population
 - **Purpose**: Determine the most populous country.
 - **Insight**: Aligns with economic and geopolitical power.
 - **Value**: Used in strategic analysis and resource allocation.

+SELECT Name, Population
+FROM country
+ORDER BY Population DESC
+LIMIT 1;

 ## 13. Capital of Spain
 - **Purpose**: Retrieve key political/geographical data.
 - **Insight**: Validates database integrity and relations.
 - **Value**: Assists in itinerary planning and education.

+SELECT Name, Capital
+FROM country
+WHERE Name = 'Spain';

 ## 14. Cities in Europe
 - **Purpose**: Build a list of European urban locations.
 - **Insight**: Supports cross-border collaboration and studies.
 - **Value**: Ideal for programs like Erasmus or cultural exchange.

+SELECT c.Name AS City, cn.Name AS Country
+FROM city c
+JOIN country cn ON c.CountryCode = cn.Code
+WHERE cn.Continent = 'Europe';

 ## 15. Average Population by Country
 - **Purpose**: Evaluate urban distribution at national level.
 - **Insight**: Countries with high averages may have few, large cities.
 - **Value**: Useful for national urban planning and investment focus.

+SELECT Name, AVG(Population) AS AveragePopulation
+FROM country
+GROUP BY Name;

 ## 16. Capital Cities Population Comparison
 - **Purpose**: Compare capitals’ population sizes.
 - **Insight**: Some capitals are symbolic vs. economic centers.
 - **Value**: Informs governance and decentralization discussions.

+SELECT cn.Name AS Country, c.Name AS Capital, c.Population
+FROM city c
+JOIN country cn ON c.ID = cn.Capital
+ORDER BY c.Population DESC;

 ## 17. Countries with Lowest Population
 - **Purpose**: Find sparsely populated countries.
 - **Insight**: Highlights microstates or remote regions.
 - **Value**: Useful for development aid, tourism, or ecological study.

+SELECT Name, Population
+FROM country
+WHERE Population = (SELECT MIN(Population) FROM country);

 ## 18. Cities with High GDP per Capita
 - **Purpose**: Identify wealthy cities for economic planning.
 - **Insight**: Points to potential for investment and luxury markets.
 - **Value**: Informs business expansion and global market entry.

+SELECT c.Name AS City, cn.Name AS Country, cn.GNP AS HighGNP FROM city c
+JOIN country cn ON c.CountryCode = cn.Code
+WHERE cn.GNP > (SELECT AVG(GNP) FROM country);

 ## 19. Cities Ranked 31–40 by Population
 - **Purpose**: Extend population analysis beyond the top 30.
 - **Insight**: Reveals emerging hubs and secondary cities.
 - **Value**: Enhances depth of urban demographic research.

+WITH citypop AS (
+    SELECT Name, Population,
+           ROW_NUMBER() OVER (ORDER BY Population DESC) AS RN FROM city
+)
+SELECT Name, Population, RN
+FROM citypop
+WHERE RN BETWEEN 31 AND 40;

 ---